 Wrapping Things Up: Middle School vs. Junior High

 Both junior high schools and middle schools are organized to have the same goal: to educate students and get them ready for higher education levels.
-However, both school systems adopt different approaches and education style to reach this goal.
+However, both school systems adopt different approaches and education styles to reach this goal.
 One of the most obvious differences between these two is seen in the age of students.
 Middle schools have younger students than junior high schools, with middle schools typically consisting of 6, 7, and 8.

 Several other differences exist between the two, and a proper understanding of these differences would help you know which would be better for your child.
 Bear in mind that the structure of these schools may slightly differ across different locations.
 Therefore, making it imperative for you to research each school type in your locality before choosing one for your child.